danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

   caption: "Symbol rate vs roll-off factor"
 ) <roll-off2Rs>

-This results in a tradeoff between maximum symbol rate and the roll-off factor, which is linked to the complexity of the filter.
-A pulse shaping filter with more weights is required to achieve the higher symbol rates, which increases the overall resource requirements of the design.
+This resulted in a tradeoff between maximum symbol rate and the roll-off factor, which was linked to the complexity of the filter.
+A pulse shaping filter with more weights was required to achieve the higher symbol rates, which increased the overall resource requirements of the design.

-With this filter in place, the expected bitrate can be re-calculated for each roll-off factor, with the spectral efficiency values from @modcod_reqs_150khz, the result is shown in @bitrateVrolloff.
-Note that the resulting datarates are lower than in @ACM-Analysis-Section as the usable bandwidth has lowered.
+With this filter in place, the expected bitrate was calculated for each roll-off factor using the spectral efficiency values from @modcod_reqs_150khz.
+The result is shown in @bitrateVrolloff.
+Note that the resulting datarates were lower than in @ACM-Analysis-Section as the usable bandwidth had reduced.

 #figure(
   image("../Figures/Implementation/roll-off/roll-off-investigation.svg"),